 We are very excited that Kids are Kings nursery in Tanzania is now fully self-sustainable!
 Previously the nursery was not able to cover its running costs, but thanks to investment in sustainable agriculture training and a food forest at the school, the nursery is able to sustain itself.

 Kids are Kings Nursery was founded by Malaika Millinga to provide quality education to children living in her community.
 It provides pre-school education to children to give them the skills and knowledge to be successful in Primary and Secondary School.
+At Kids are Kings, children are taught in English, to prepare them for sitting exams in English in school.

 Many of the parents cannot afford to send their children to nursery, but Malaika wants to ensure that all children, regardless of their parents’ income are able to access good quality education.
 Families make whatever financial contribution they can, depending on their income, but this previously meant that the nursery was unable to cover its own costs.
 The garden at the nursery is now providing nutritious food for the children, as well as produce enough excess produce to be sold to cover the nursery’s running costs.